jckarter/clay/doc/language-reference.md

     * `ul` — `UInt64`
     * `ull` — `Int128`

-    One of the floating-point type suffixes described below may also be applied to an integer literal to create a floating-point literal with an integer value.
-If the integer literal represents a value that is not within the valid range of the literal's type, it is an error.
+    One of the floating-point type suffixes described below may also be applied to an integer literal to create a floating-point literal with an integral value.
+If the integer literal represents a value that is not within the valid range of the specified type, it is an error.

         // Example
         main() {
             println(Type(1)); // Int32
             println(Type(-1)); // Int32
-            println(Type(1ul)); // UInt64
+            println(Type(+1ul)); // UInt64
             println(Type(-1ss)); // Int8
             println(Type(-1f)); // Float32
         }